slyrz/hase/README.md

 ### Getting Started

-At first, please download [Senna](http://ronan.collobert.com/senna) and extract the archive content into `foreign/senna/`.
+At first, please download [Senna](http://ronan.collobert.com/senna) and extract the Senna source files into `foreign/senna/`.
+The `tar` command below does just that.

     tar -xzf senna-v3.0.tgz -C foreign/